The Baruch College Faculty Handbook

 The Writing Center

 The Writing Center supports all undergraduates attending Baruch College.
 Writing Center consultants are academic professionals with strong teaching, composition, and ESL experience.
 The Writing Center provides one-to-one sessions (in person and online) and various workshops on the writing process, research, and grammar.
 Students can schedule appointments and sign up for workshops from the Writing Center’s website or by going to the Writing Center during its open hours.
-Please see this link for some Myths and Facts about the Writing Center.

 - Location: Newman Vertical Campus, Room 8-185